line/aes-gcm-siv/lib/README.md

 ## Benchmark

 The library can be benchmarked with the program located in [`benchmark`](./benchmark/).
-Building the benchmark program can be done with the CMake option `-BUILD_BENCHMARK=ON`.
+Building the benchmark program can be done with the CMake option `-DBUILD_BENCHMARK=ON`.

 It benchmarks performances of AES-GCM-SIV with:
 - both 128 and 256 bits keys